john-data-chen/turborepo-starter-kit/README.md

 ## AI Tools

-I use AI tools to help me with the development of this project.
+I am using AI tools to help our team to improve the quality of code and the efficiency of development, this project is one of playgrounds of AI tools.

 ### Editor with AI